htcondor/htcondor/docs/testing/ornithology/guides/test_curl_plugin.rst

         return job

-In our best tradition of solving the problem later, I replaced the the FIXME in ``job.wait()`` with a function we haven't written yet.
-The implementation is below, and is something you'll be able to dig out the API documentation once Josh finishes writing it.
+In our best tradition of solving the problem later, I replaced the ``FIXME`` in ``job.wait()`` with a function we haven't written yet.
+The implementation is below, and something you could have discovered from the API documentation [TODO: link, once Josh finishes writing it].
 The code block below also adds the ``job_with_bad_url`` fixture.

 .. code-block:: python